 Do you have to brush your teeth after drinking LaCroix?

 Brushing teeth right after drinking sparkling water can lead to tooth abrasion.
-To prevent this, wait at least 30 minutes for saliva to neutralize the acid and restore a safe pH level above 5.5, allowing the tooth to reharden, making brushing safe.
+To prevent this, wait at least 30 minutes for saliva to neutralize the acid and restore a safe pH level above 5.5.
+This allows the tooth to reharden, making brushing safe.

 To get the best results, floss first, brush for 2 minutes with a pea-sized amount of toothpaste, and only spit after.
 Do not eat, drink or rinse your mouth out with water for at least 30 minutes.